Last Updated on

-Which is the Best Watch Sized Dive Computer with air integration?
+Best Watch Sized Dive Computer with Air Integration

-There's always a bit of a compromise when it comes to watch sized dive computers.
+There's usually a bit of a compromise when it comes to watch-sized dive computers.
 These dive computers aren't big and bulky and most can easily pass as an everyday watch during vacation.
 To fit into the watch-size category though, the display is smaller so these may be more suited to younger eyes.

 Being 'watch sized' though, also means they're more expensive than other wrist mounted dive computers.
-If you're ok with this extra expense, then the Suunto D4i Novo or the D6i Novo could be just what you're looking for.
+If you're ok with this extra expense, then the dive computers listed below might be just what you're looking for.

-Suunto have released some new pastel colors in the D4i Novo.
-The D6i Novo now comes with a range of Zulu straps which really appeals to a lot of people (that includes me).
-I personally like the look of the D6i Novo with a zulu strap.
-I think these really do hit the mark when it comes to having both the functionality, and the look of an every day watch.
+Suunto has released new colors for the D4i Novo.
+The D6i Novo now comes with a range of Zulu straps which really appeals to a lot of people.
+I personally like the look of the D6i Novo with a Zulu strap.
+These really hit the mark when it comes to having both the functionality and the look of an everyday watch.